hanabi/hanabi.github.io/misc/hat-guessing.md

 ### Positional Discards

-- In the *End-Game*, you can use *Positional Discards* in the same way that the *Hyphen-ated Convention Framework* does.
+- In the *End-Game*, you can use *Positional Discards* in the same way that the *Hyphenated Convention Framework* does.

 ### Variant Specific Tables